G. K. Chesterton: Opposition to eugenics

 In Eugenics and Other Evils, Chesterton attacked eugenics as Parliament was moving towards passage of the Mental Deficiency Act 1913.
 Some backing the ideas of eugenics called for the government to sterilise people deemed "mentally defective"; this view did not gain popularity but the idea of segregating them from the rest of society and thereby preventing them from reproducing did gain traction.
 These ideas disgusted Chesterton who wrote, "It is not only openly said, it is eagerly urged that the aim of the measure is to prevent any person whom these propagandists do not happen to think intelligent from having any wife or children."

-He condemned the proposed wording for such measures as being so vague as to apply to anyone, including "Every tramp who is sulk, every labourer who is shy, every rustic who is eccentric, can quite easily be brought under such conditions as were designed for homicidal maniacs.
+Chesterton condemned the proposed wording for such measures as being so vague as to apply to anyone, including "Every tramp who is sulk, every labourer who is shy, every rustic who is eccentric, can quite easily be brought under such conditions as were designed for homicidal maniacs.
 That is the situation; and that is the point ... we are already under the Eugenist State; and nothing remains to us but rebellion."
 He derided such ideas as founded on nonsense, "as if one had a right to dragoon and enslave one's fellow citizens as a kind of chemical experiment".
 Chesterton mocked the idea that poverty was a result of bad breeding: "[it is a] strange new disposition to regard the poor as a race; as if they were a colony of Japs or Chinese coolies ...
 The poor are not a race or even a type.
 It is senseless to talk about breeding them; for they are not a breed.
 They are, in cold fact, what Dickens describes: 'a dustbin of individual accidents,' of damaged dignity, and often of damaged gentility."

-Chesterton's fence
+Chesterton's Fence

-"Chesterton's fence" is the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
-The quotation is from Chesterton's 1929 book, The Thing: Why I Am a Catholic, in the chapter, "The Drift from Domesticity":
+"Chesterton's Fence" is the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
+The quotation is from the 1929 Chesterton book entitled, The Thing: Why I Am a Catholic, in the chapter on "The Drift from Domesticity":

 In the matter of reforming things, as distinct from deforming them, there is one plain and simple principle; a principle which will probably be called a paradox.
 There exists in such a case a certain institution or law; let us say, for the sake of simplicity, a fence or gate erected across a road.
 The more modern type of reformer goes gaily up to it and says, "I don't see the use of this; let us clear it away."
 To which the more intelligent type of reformer will do well to answer: "If you don't see the use of it, I certainly won't let you clear it away.
 Go away and think.
 Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it."